Food Consumption

 Select food retail establishments are displayed below due to associations between these types of establishments and health.
 For example, proximity to convenience stores has been associated with unhealthy eating patterns (low fruit and vegetable consumption and high consumption of sugary drinks, snacks, and fast food) among children.
 Increased grocery store density has been associated with a reduced number of poor mental health days, while increased fast food restaurant density has been associated with an increased number of poor mental health days.

-Six counties have rates of both physical and mental distress that are higher than state averages, mostly in the northeast part of the region (Caldwell, Falls, Freestone, Limestone, McLennan, and Milam).
+Five counties have rates of both physical and mental distress that are higher than state averages, mostly in the northeast and southeast parts of the region (Caldwell, Falls, Freestone, Lee, Limestone).

-Three-quarters of counties (16) have rates of physical distress that are higher than the state average, and all counties have at least one census tract that is higher than the state average.
-Hays, Travis, and Williamson counties have the lowest rates at under 10%.
-Nearly half of counties have higher rates of mental distress than the state average.
-Gillespie County has the lowest rate at 13.9%.
+Two-thirds of counties (13) have rates of physical distress that are higher than the state average, and all counties have at least one census tract that is higher than the state average.
+Travis and Williamson counties have the lowest rates at under 11%.

 Looking at the healthcare and food retail environment surrounding census tracts with relatively high rates of mental and physical distress, there tend to be few supermarkets and healthcare facilities nearby.

 To toggle each layer off or on, open the “Layers” card on the left-hand side of the map, then click on the “eye” icon to the right of the layer name to either make that layer visible or hide it.
 View either physical or mental health data one layer at a time, not overlaid.
-The default view is set on the “Frequent Physical Distress” layer.
+The default view is set on the “Poor Physical Health Days” layer.

 In both the map and table, colors diverge from state averages: areas filled in pink or red are above the state average, while areas filled in light or dark blue are below the state average.